How much do Notaries charge?

 Notary fees are regulated by the laws of the various fifty states.
-So, each state has a different rate that a Notary can charge.
+So, each state has a different rate that a Notary can charge and a different procedure for a Notary to get a Notary commission.
 In addition to charging officially designated maximum Notary fees, many Notaries on our directory travel to their clients and charge travel fees in addition to waiting fees if you keep them waiting too long.
 It is common for Notaries to have a fixed price for loan signing packages that range from $75 to $150 per signing which is a price that might include printing eDocuments.
 But, let’s try to give you a better idea of what particular states offer as Notary fees.

 How much can an Arizona Notary charge?

-An AZ Notary may charge $2 per Acknowledgment (for the first signer) and $2 per Jurat
+An AZ Notary may charge $10 per Acknowledgment (for the first signer) and $10 per Jurat.

 How much can a California Notary charge?